Colo & Telecom Providers

 • 360 Networks – They are a wholesaler that targets selling services to other carriers.
 They have their own long-haul network with which to accomplish this and they have a ton of fiber capacity up and down the west coast.
 If you need very high speed connectivity (gigabit +) from Pittock to Seattle (say for DR purposes) they may be a great fit.

 • Abovenet – They have an excellent quality metro Ethernet ring through Portland, Beaverton and Hillsboro that has for many years sat mostly dormant as this market was never fully activated before the telecom crash.
-They are just now beginning to actively sell into the Portland market space.
-Their model involves using dedicated fiber to each premises they serve from their core in the Pittock which is compelling as an equipment or power failure elsewhere in town can not impact your circuits as it can on traditional rings like TWTelecom utilizes.
+They are just now beginning to actively sell into the Portland market space and they just lit up a brand new redundant routing core in Pittock.
+Their model involves using dedicated fiber to each premises they serve from their core in the Pittock which is compelling as an equipment or power failure elsewhere in town can not impact your circuits as it can on traditional rings like TWTelecom utilizes (though by default their circuits are built in an “unprotected” manor unless specified otherwise at a higher cost).
+Their claim to fame is high bandwidth 100 meg, gig, and above circuits.

 • Zayo Group – They have an extensive fiber network up in the Spokane Washington area and they lease fiber to connect down to Portland and West to Seattle.
 They purchased the former NTI assets.
 Among other things, they can provide connectivity up to the TierPoint datacenter in Spokane.